 Controversy Around The ASPCA

 The ASPCA is not without its share of controversy.
-There have been allegations of wasteful spending, and the organization could do more to make sure that people know that their local SPCA is likely not affiliated with the ASPCA and will probably not receive much in the way of financial contribution from the organization.
-The organization Charity Navigator, an independent watchdog group, gives the ASPCA a four out of five star rating with a score of 81.75 out of 100, saying that 74.1% of their expenses go toward their mission, with a score of 91 out of 100 for transparency.
-That’s not a bad score, but there is room for improvement.
+There have been allegations of wasteful spending in the past, and the organization could do more to make sure that people know that their local SPCA is likely not affiliated with the ASPCA and will probably not receive much in the way of financial contribution from the organization.
+The organization Charity Navigator, an independent watchdog group, gives the ASPCA a four out of five star rating with a score of 83.75 out of 100, saying that 74.4% of their expenses go toward their mission, with a score of 97 out of 100 for transparency.
+Those aren’t bad scores, but there is always room for improvement.

 In 2012, the ASPCA paid a $9.3 million settlement to Ringling Bros. and Barnum & Bailey Circus after bribing a former employee to testify that the circus was involved in animal cruelty.
 Edwin J. Sayres subsequently stepped down as CEO of the ASPCA.

-Before you decide whether or not to support the ASPCA financially or in a volunteer capacity, you should do your own research into the organization and see if it’s right for you.
+Before you decide whether or not to support the ASPCA financially or in a volunteer capacity, do your own research.
+See if the organization is right for you.
 They do a lot of good work, but no organization is without flaw or opportunity to improve.